 There is now a short wait while the relevant Easysoft ODBC-ODBC Bridge components are copied and configured.

 LICENSING UNDER WINDOWS

-If you selected the Custom installation and elected not to install the OOB Server, then you do not need a license and the installation is complete.
+If you chose not to install the OOB Server, then you do not need a license and the installation is complete.